 Donations of cash or check are certainly the easiest and most straightforward.
 Donors can create a new fund or add a charitable donation to an existing fund.
 Current IRS code allows most donors who itemize their taxes to deduct up to 60% of their adjusted gross income for gifts of cash or checks.

 A gift of appreciated stock is a popular option because of the potential added benefits related to capital gains.
 Donors who give appreciated stock that they have held for one year or more are normally able to avoid capital gains tax on the appreciated portion of the stock.
 Gifts of appreciated securities are eligible for a tax deduction of up to 30% of their adjusted gross income based on the average of the high and low value of the stock on the date of the gift.
-Please contact us for a copy of our Stock Transfer Instructions form .
+Please use our Stock Transfer Instructions form .
 Please contact Revlan Hill at 540-432-3683 to obtain our account number for a transfer of securities.

 On December 18, 2015, the President signed into law the Protecting Americans from Tax Hikes Act of 2015 (the “Path Act”) which permanently extended the provision to allow individuals age 70 1/2 and older to distribute up to $100,000 to an eligible charity and exclude the distribution from taxable income – essentially an above the line deduction.
 Since the distribution is excluded from income, it cannot also be included as a charitable deduction.
 Regardless of whether donors itemize or not, they can benefit from this type of charitable donation.
 In addition, the distribution counts toward the IRA’s required minimum distribution.
 If you are at least 70-1/2, regularly give to your church or other charitable organziation, and no longer itemize deductions, donating directly from your IRA could have significant tax savings for you.